 Now the fun begins!
 You have already planned your event and recruited your participants; it's now time to focus on the details that will make sure your day runs flawlessly.
 Here are some tips to help you make that happen:

 Work out a detailed event schedule.
 It's important to stick to this schedule, as it will help you coordinate all of the different pieces to your day.
 Be sure to schedule times for breakfast, lunch, breaks, cleanup, reflection, evaluation, and travel.
-PLANET has provided a sample schedule of a full day program for your reference.
+NALP has provided a sample schedule of a full day program for your reference.